FabLabWgtn/Illumination/_posts/2016-02-15-colourpallet.md

 Because we are using bamboo for our material I thought it would be nice to use Earth colours for the colour pallet.
 I am planning to use only 2 or 3 colours for the infographic though.

 ![colourpallet]({{site.baseurl}}/images/colourpallet1.jpg)
-Here is the colour picked from our bamboo model
+colour picked from our bamboo model